Cborgg/Sub-Graph/README.md

 # Sub-Graph
-Writing a subgraph using The Graph querying your any protocol and querying them using The Graph’s Playground
+Writing a subgraph using The Graph querying any protocol and querying them using The Graph’s Playground